 Will a Speeding Ticket Show Up on a Background Check?

+If you’re concerned about a speeding ticket showing up on a background check, you first need to ask what type of background check it is.
+For instance, background checks for employment tend to dig into your criminal history rather than your driving record.
 Traffic violations happen when drivers break the rules of the road.
 While road rules exist to keep drivers safe, less serious violations are not considered criminal offenses.
 Payable traffic offenses — or those for which you may pay a ticket and move on with your life — are minor infractions which do not result in jail time upon a conviction.
-If you’re concerned about a speeding ticket showing up on an employment background check, you should note that these checks tend to dig into a candidate’s criminal history rather than their driving record.

 Minor traffic violations like speeding in Maryland may lead to an assessment of points against your driver’s license, but they won’t establish a criminal record, even if you are found “guilty” of the violation.
 As a result, you do not need to disclose a speeding ticket or citation for any other payable offense.